tslamic/tslamic.github.io/_posts/2013-07-21-twos-complement-and-absolute-values.md

 ---
 layout: post
-title:    Two's Complement And Absolute Values
+title: "Two's Complement And Absolute Values"
-description: "A gentle introduction to two's complement and a quirky property that comes with it."
+subtitle: "Two's Complement and a quirky property that comes with it."
-tags: [java, two's complement, bitshift]
+author: "Tadej"
+comments: true
 ---

 <script type="text/javascript"